joekreu/basic_pcp/README.md

 > _Note:_ The parsing algorithms presented here are much more powerful.
 > Using straightforward extensions, parenthesized subexpression, function
 > invocations and _mixfix_ operators, such as `if ... then ... else ...`, can
 > be parsed.
-For example, instead of simply fetching the next atomic operand
+Instead of simply fetching the next atomic operand from the token
-> from the token sequence, a whole parenthesized subexpression, or another
-> _primary expression_, can be parsed recursively.
-This should be
+> sequence, a whole _primary expression_ can be parsed recursively.
+This
-> investigated separately.
+> should be investigated separately.

 Generally, precedence climbing parsing of expressions can be controlled by _precedence_ (a number) and _associativity_ (_left_ or _right_) of operators,